bratislava/bratislava.sk/next/README.md

 yarn dev
 ```

+## Meilisearch

+We're using [Meilisearch](https://www.meilisearch.com/) as our search engine - for search to work, Next & Strapi needs to connect to a running meilisearch instance.
+You can develop most of the page without this, but if you need to work with search follow [the guide on our docs page](https://bratislava.github.io/docs/bratislava.sk/setup-dev-deploy).

 ## Generate GraphQL

 Strapi V4 does not export schema.graphql by default - instead, you'll need a running server to generate types from graphql endpoint.
 Otherwise the process is the same